ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Terralord/1st Level/Throwing Stones.md

 		- Spikes - Piercing Damage.
 	- You shoot 3 stones of the chosen shape at a creature within range.
 Make a roll to hit for each stone, adding your psycasting ability modifier to each result.
 On a hit, a stone deals 1d6 damage of the type that corresponds to its shape.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, .
+For every 16 psyfocus spent above the normal cost for this psycast, the damage of each stone increases by 1d6 damage.